Frequently Asked Questions

 - 2. How many days do I have to pay my tuition after registration?

-If no payment has been posted to your account by Friday midnight of each week of registration, then you will be dropped from your classes.
-Students receiving BOG, Financial Aid, or funds from other Companies or agencies (like Veterans) will not be dropped as part of the Friday midnight purge.
+By Friday midnight of the week of your registration, you must pay $24 to reserve all of your courses.
+Students receiving BOG, Financial Aid, or funds from other Companies or agencies (like Veterans) will be dropped as part of the Friday midnight purge.
+If you do not pay, your classes will be dropped!
+The remaining payment must be made by the Friday before the first class of the term.

 08. Financial Aid